mt4sd/Script_to_EELabs_map/README.md

 Run order: **Download_VIIRS_year.py**, **Tiles_16x16.py**, **Purples.py**, **Create_zoom_9.py** and **Create_zoom_less_9.py**.

 These scripts use Windows for the folders and paths, except Download_VIIRS_year.py that use Windows or Linux.
 They need EELabs_map enviroment too.

+**DOWNLOAD_VIIRS_YEAR.PY DESCRIPTION**

+Download_VIIRS_year.py Is a script to download data from VIIRS satellite in a year, NASA product VNP46A4.
+IT IS NOT TO UPDATE DOWNLOADED DATA.

+Inputs:

+--out, --output Folder name and ubication where you want to save the data.
+Example: C:\Users\borja\Downloads\Folder REQUIRED INPUT

+--year Year of the data to download REQUIRED INPUT

+--token NASA EARTHDATA token.
+Please visit the link https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/5000/VNP46A4/2021/001/.
+If necessary, register an account.
+It is important to have an active user account to proceed.
+Click on 'See wget Download command' to obtain the token.
+If there is not a token, download a file and click on it again.
+The token expires every 4-6 months.
+REQUIRED INPUT

+--OS Operating system where it is run: linux ot windows.
+REQUIRED INPUT

+IMPORTANT: In case of interrupting the program execution, it can be relaunched to continue the download from where it left off.
+Check the downloaded files.
+Empty files have been downloaded incorrectly; they should be deleted and the script should be relaunched.